-Get and manage your SSL certificate with Let's Encrypt
+Get and manage SSL certificates with Let's Encrypt

 Hello!
 This is Shimeji from the System Solutions Department.

-However, this certificate has an expiration date, and when it expires, you must renew the certificate.
+However, this certificate has an expiration date, and you must renew it once it expires.

-If you find this renewal process troublesome, we recommend "Let's Encrypt," which can automate the renewal process.
+For those who find this renewal process troublesome, we recommend "Let's Encrypt," which automates the renewal process.

 What is Let's Encrypt?